stewieduey/Phase-1-Project-A/README.md

 -Display Recipes: Clicking on a recipe's image reveals the actual recipe.
 This information is displayed in a dedicated Recipe area on the web page.
 -Filter Favorites: The "My Faves" button allows users to filter the list to display only DuMark's favorite recipes, to then switch back to normal when the same button is clicked.
 -Show All Recipes: This will revert the application to normal, showing all recipes even the newly added one.
--Delete a Recipe: This will allow users to delete recipes from the webpage.

 Run the JSON
 -Before opening the web app, please make sure to run the JSON server.
 To do so please follow these steps: